Cloud Case Studies

 • Properties.statusCode and Properties.statusMessage: Provide additional details about the operation’s execution status.

-Mitigation Strategies: To address the incident and fortify systems against future attacks, we implemented several key measures:
+Mitigation Strategies: To address the incident and fortify our systems against future attacks, we implemented several key measures:

 • Credential Reset and Role Re-assignment: All compromised credentials were immediately reset.
 We reviewed and tightened the role-based access controls (RBAC) for Azure resources, ensuring that only necessary permissions were granted to users.